varunrsekar/community/design-proposals/dra.md

 	// Name of the device as specified in spec.domain.devices.gpus.name or spec.domain.devices.hostDevices.name Name string `json:"name"`
-	// DeviceResourceClaimStatus reflects the DRA related information for the device
+	// DeviceResourceClaimStatus reflects the DRA related information for the device DeviceResourceClaimStatus *DeviceResourceClaimStatus `json:"deviceResourceClaimStatus,omitempty"` }

+type DeviceResourceClaimStatus struct {
+	// Name is the name of actual device on the host provisioned by the driver as reflected in
+	// resourceclaim.status
 	// +optional
-	DeviceResourceClaimStatus *DeviceResourceClaimStatus `json:"deviceResourceClaimStatus,omitempty"`
-}

-// DeviceResourceClaimStatus has to be before SyncVMI call from virt-handler to virt-launcher type DeviceResourceClaimStatus struct {
-	// ResourceClaimName is the name of the resource claims object used to provision this resource
+	Name string `json:"name"`
+	// Attributes are the attributes for the allocated device.
+This information is published by the driver
+	// running on the node in resourceslice.spec.devices.basic.attributes for the allocated device.
 	// +optional
+	Attributes *DeviceAttributes `json:"attributes,omitempty"`
+	// ResourceClaimName is the name of the resource claim object used to provision this resource
+	// +optional
 	ResourceClaimName *string `json:"resourceClaimName,omitempty"`
+}

+type DeviceAttributes struct {
-	// DeviceName is the name of actual device on the host provisioned by the driver as reflected in resourceclaim.status
+	// PCIAddress is the PCIe bus address of the allocated device
 	// +optional
-	DeviceName *string `json:"deviceName,omitempty"`
+	PCIAddress *string `json:"pciAddress,omitempty"`
-	// DeviceAttributes are the attributes published by the driver running on the node in
-	// resourceslice.spec.devices.basic.attributes.
-The attributes are distinguished by deviceName
-	// and resourceclaim.spec.devices.requests.deviceClassName.
+	// MDevUUID is the mediated device uuid of the allocated device
 	// +optional
-	DeviceAttributes map[string]DeviceAttribute `json:"deviceAttributes,omitempty"`
+	MDevUUID *string `json:"mdevUUID,omitempty"`
 }
 ```